Skip to main content

 CREATE PUBLICATION upgrade_pub FOR ALL TABLES, ALL SEQUENCES;

-ALTER SUBSCRIPTION upgrade_sub REFRESH SEQUENCES;pg_subscription_rel.srsubstate exposes per-sequence progress (i = INIT, r = READY).
+pg_subscription_rel.srsubstate exposes per-sequence progress (i = INIT, r = READY).

 MultiXact ceiling, eliminated

 PostgreSQL tracks row-level locks shared across transactions in MultiXact structures.
-The pointer into the member array — MultiXactOffset — was 32 bits, capping total members at roughly 4 billion.
+The pointer into the member array (MultiXactOffset) was 32 bits, capping total members at roughly 4 billion.
 Transaction-ID wraparound is well-known and widely monitored.
 MultiXact member exhaustion is not.
-It does not show up on standard XID-consumption dashboards.
-High-concurrency workloads with foreign keys can hit it in days, not years.
+It does not show up on standard XID-consumption dashboards, and high-concurrency workloads with foreign keys can hit it in days, not years.
+That asymmetry is what makes it dangerous.

 In May 2025, Metronome experienced four separate outages from this exact ceiling during a data migration, requiring hours of emergency vacuuming on a 30TB cluster.

 PostgreSQL 19 widens MultiXact members to 64 bits.
-The ceiling is gone — not raised, eliminated.
+The ceiling is gone.
+Not raised, eliminated.

-Why it's useful: The "vacuum or die" emergency for member exhaustion is gone.
-The aggressive anti-wraparound vacuum that ran specifically against MultiXact member space is no longer needed; routine vacuum still matters for disk reclamation.
-Upgrading to 19 rewrites the pg_multixact SLRU files via pg_upgrade automatically; size the upgrade window accordingly on clusters with large multixact histories.
-Full background and the Metronome incident analysis: Postgres 19 Feature Preview: 64-bit MultiXactOffset.
+My verdict: the "vacuum or die" emergency for member exhaustion is over.
+The aggressive anti-wraparound vacuum that ran specifically against MultiXact member space is no longer needed, though routine vacuum still matters for disk reclamation.
+One operational note: upgrading to 19 rewrites the pg_multixact SLRU files via pg_upgrade automatically, so size the upgrade window accordingly on clusters with large multixact histories.

 Vacuum

 Parallel autovacuum. autovacuum_max_parallel_workers enables parallel index processing for autovacuum runs.
 Per-table tuning lives in the new autovacuum_parallel_workers storage parameter.
 Manual VACUUM (PARALLEL N) has worked since 13; autovacuum has been single-threaded throughout.
+About time.

 Autovacuum priority is now visible. pg_stat_autovacuum_scores exposes why a given table is queued ahead of another.
 A family of autovacuum_*_score_weight GUCs (covering freeze, vacuum, vacuum-insert, multixact-freeze, and analyze pressure) lets operators tune the priority function.
 Before 19, autovacuum picked tables in discovery order; tuning amounted to changing thresholds and hoping.